antoniopenta/machine-learning-problems-solutions/README.md

 BBCNewsClassification : Jupyter Notebook related to the solutions for the BBC news classification problem (http://mlg.ucd.ie/datasets/bbc.html)

-TextExtractionClassification : Jupyter Notebook related to extractions problems from xml data related to news.
+TextExtractionClassification : Jupyter Notebook related to extraction problems from an xml data related to news.